isunjn/serene-demo-site/content/blog/usage.md

 - You can find some TextMate themes on [this website](https://tmtheme-editor.glitch.me/).

+### Force light or dark

+- By default there is theme toggle button to switch between light and dark theme, you can set `force_theme` in `config.toml` to force a specific theme

 ### RSS

 - You can add rss to your site, Zola's default feed file is located in the root directory of the site, set `generate_feeds = true` in `config.toml`, `feed_filenames` can be set to `["atom.xml"]` or `["rss.xml"]` , corresponding to two different rss file standards, you should also set `generate_feeds = false` in `myblog/content/blog/_index.md`